 The Heroine of New Aberdour Beach

 And the heroic actions of one Jane Whyte, who rescued fifteen men from a shipwreck in 1886, are commemorated in the remains of her little cottage:

 I’ve visited this place at times of trauma and felt negativity drain away into the pink rocks.
 I’ve lain on the sand reading books during hot relaxing summers while my children explored the pools and searched for cowrie shells.
-I’ve introduced all my friends to the beach, so memories of New Aberdour are mixed up with those of my favourite people.
+And I’ve introduced all my friends to the beach.
+So memories of New Aberdour are mixed up with those of my favourite people.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.